 Ingredients

-Eat straight from the jar or spoon out and into a bowl then top with an extra swirl of peanut butter!
-Add extra liquid to thin (more milk or even cold coffee) if necessary and top with toppings of choice.
-Sliced banana, fresh raspberries, strawberries, vegan yogurt or date caramel works really well.
+Eat straight from the jar or spoon out and into a bowl, then top with an extra swirl of peanut butter!
+Add more liquid to thin (more milk or even cold coffee) if necessary and top with toppings of choice.
+Sliced banana, fresh raspberries, strawberries, vegan yogurt or date caramel work really well.

 Recipe FAQs

-Yes if that's your preference.
+Yes, if that's your preference.
 Simply microwave for 30 to 60 seconds or spoon out into a pan and heat over a low heat.
-If they become a little too thick simply thin with a little more plant milk.
+If they become a little too thick, simply thin with a little more milk.

 Use any nut butter in place of the peanut butter.
-Cashew butter or almond butter work well.
-If you need them to be completely nut-free use seed butter such as tahini, sunflower or pumpkin seed butter and a plant milk that is not nut-based.
+Cashew butter or almond butter works well.
+If you need the oats to be completely nut-free use seed butter such as tahini, sunflower or pumpkin seed butter and a dairy-free milk that is not nut-based.

 Recipe